The Fresh Exchange: Mudroom Tile Reveal

-Fielding foot traffic for her family of four while weathering the elements, our Non-Slip Tiles are the perfect match for Megan Gilger's fresh and functional mudroom.
-We caught up with Megan, editor and creator of the lifestyle brand, The Fresh Exchange for her fresh take on her newly created entry space.
+Fielding foot traffic for her family of four while weathering the elements, and making a stylish impression from the moment one enters the front door, our matte tile is the perfect match for Megan Gilger's fresh and functional mudroom.
+We caught up with Megan, editor and creator of the lifestyle brand, The Fresh Exchange for her fresh take on her newly created living space.
 Keep reading for our full interview!

 Meet Megan Gilger!

 Can you tell us about your mudroom?
-What were your goals for this space?
+What were your goals for this high traffic area?

 We added our mudroom because when we first built our home, we had a poor misconception that a small wood floored entry would be ideal in 4 seasons in a Northern climate.
 We always knew we would be adding the garage down the road, but when we were just really struggling with the space after 2 winters and a sandy few summers, we knew we needed to go big on this to truly enjoy our home we planned to live in for a long time.